Applying the Biopharmaceutical Manufacturing Facilities Baseline® Guide Principles (T31) - Updated!

-Using case studies and exercises this course in facility design provides an overview of the concepts utilized in the development and renovation of sound designs for facilities that manufacture biopharmaceutical products.
+Using case studies and exercises this classroom training course in facility design provides an overview of the concepts utilized in the development and renovation of sound designs for facilities that manufacture biopharmaceutical products.
 The course includes a review of biopharmaceutical manufacturing facility design and regulatory issues important in the US and Europe that involve industry trends and changing regulatory policy.
 Participants will discuss current case studies on a wide array of facility topics, and complete class exercises that involve developing facility scope of work and deliverables to meet corporate economic goals and regulatory requirements.

 - Introduction: Biomanufacturing design considerations

 - The role of Quality by Design (ICH Q8) in facility design